alexander-mc/Album_Art/README.md

 # Album Art

-This app serves the following purposes:
+I built Album Art for mainly two reasons:

-1. To store data on a Spotify user's song history.
-Accessing information about what a user has listened to can be challenging and is not instantaneous.
+1. To understand how to use Spotify's API and store data on a user's song history

-2. To prototype how an Apple-like, Album Artwork screen saver could function for Spotify users.
+2. To prototype how Apple's Album Artwork screen saver could function for Spotify users

 ## Links